newjersey/navigator.business.nj.gov/content/src/archived-opportunities/new-jersey-founders.md

 county: ["All"]
 ---

-Founders & Funders enables early-stage New Jersey technology and life sciences companies to meet potential investors in 10-minute, one-on-one “speed dating” sessions to discuss strategy, business models, and funding opportunities.
+Founders & Funders enables early-stage New Jersey technology and life-sciences companies to meet potential investors in 10-minute, one-on-one “speed dating” sessions to discuss strategy, business models, and funding opportunities.

 NJ Founders & Funders - NJEDA